softcite/software_mentions_client/Readme.md

-# GROBID software mention recognition client
+# Softcite software mention recognizer client

-Python client for using the GROBID software mention recogntion service.
+Python client for using the Softcite software mention recognition service.
 It can be applied to

 * individual PDF files